Professionalism, a multidimensional concept, is a commitment to ones' work and the orientation towards service rather than personal profit.

 Since healthcare institutions deal with a wide array of disciplines, it is imperative to nurture the development of professional qualities, values, and attitudes which are currently being practised in medical fraternity.
-Despite key role of professionalism in the medical field, unfortunately, medical educators have shown their concerns about the erosion of medical professionalism because of indecent attitudes and behaviours of practising physicians as well as medical faculty.3 Medical students often witness contradictory practises about what they hear in classrooms and what they encounter in real situations about the core values of professional integrity.4
+Despite key role of professionalism in the medical field, unfortunately, medical educators have shown their concerns about the erosion of medical professionalism because of indecent attitudes and behaviours of practising physicians as well as medical faculty.

 The participants were instructed to record their responses to 1–34 statements in three parts;

 What level of sanction 1–10 should apply for a first time offence with no mitigating circumstances?

 The level of sanctions was graded from none to expulsion from the medical school with no chance for readmission.

 The recorded data of demographics and responses were exported from the BOS software in the form of Excel sheets and SPSS output files and data analysis was performed on SPSS version 20.
 Quantitative analysis by descriptive statistics was presented by frequency distribution tables, while inferential statistics were done by chi-squared and independent sample

 t-tests.
 Independent sample t-test identified the differences in responses by gender.
 Thereafter, inferential statistics were calculated by Mann–Whitney U and Kruskal–Wallis tests.
 The Mann–Whitney U was used to compare two population means and identified differences among two independent categories; whereas Kruskal–Wallis test was used to identify differences between more than two independent categories.
 Visual descriptions of significant findings were graphically presented by box plots.
 A p value of less than 0.05 was considered to be significant.